jupito/dwilib/doc/INSTRUCTIONS.md

       -o FILENAME, --output FILENAME
                             output file (for single model only)

-Subwindow specification (-s) is a list of six one-based index numbers in the following order: first included slice, next excluded slice, first included row, next excluded row, first included column, next excluded column.
-For example, subwindow "9 10 70 120 80 140" includes the 9th slice with an area of 50x60 voxels starting from the 70th row and 80th column.
+Subwindow specification (`-s`) is a list of six one-based index numbers in the following order: first included slice, next excluded slice, first included row, next excluded row, first included column, next excluded column.
+For example, `-s 9 10 70 120 80 140` includes the 9th slice with an area of 50x60 voxels starting from the 70th row and 80th column.

 Output files are in simple ASCII format.
 The header contains information about the subwindow, b-values, parameter names, etc. After that, each line represents